Winter Hill (North West England): Scotsman's Stump

 On 9 November 1838 George Henderson, a Scottish merchant walking over the hill from Horwich to Blackburn, was murdered by gunshot.
+A local poacher, James Whittle, was put on trial for the murder, but found not guilty.
+No one was subsequently charged for the murder.
 A monument was erected in 1912 to replace an earlier bush planted at the spot, sited at the side of the road opposite the television station.
 Scotsman's Stump was celebrated in a poem entitled 'Scotchman's Stump' by Bolton poet John Cassidy.
 It was published in his collection Night Cries, published by Bloodaxe in 1982.

 Air disasters

 There have been over two dozen aircraft crashes on and around Winter Hill; the earliest being a single-seat fighter of the Royal Flying Corps and include a two-seater aircraft in the 1920s.
 During World War II an American Fairchild UC-61 Forwarder (41-54885) of 5th Air Depot Group crashed on 7 August 1942.
 On 12 November 1943 a Wellington bomber crashed below Rivington Pike; all six crew members died.
 They are commemorated in a memorial at the site.
 On 24 December 1943, an Airspeed Oxford (BM837) of 410 Squadron crashed on the hill.
 Other crashes have included several Spitfires, Hurricanes and a Gloster Meteor which crashed in 1953.

 The worst occurred on 27 February 1958; known as the Winter Hill air disaster, a Silver City Bristol 170 Freighter (G-AICS) travelling from the Isle of Man to Manchester crashed into Winter Hill several hundred yards away from the transmitter.
 35 passengers and crew were killed in the accident.
 There is a memorial plaque to the accident at the site.

-In September 1965 a RAF De Havilland Chipmunk flew into the hill in cloud, without serious injury to the crew.
+In September 1965 an RAF De Havilland Chipmunk flew into the hill in cloud, without serious injury to the crew.
 The last crash occurred in October 1968 when a Cessna 172 force-landed between Winter Hill and Rivington Pike.